 to arrive at Fogg Dam and strapped radio-transmitters to them to see

 where they moved.
-We expected that Fogg Dam would be wonderful toad
+Fogg Dam is wonderful toad

-habitat, so the first arrivals would just settle down and start
+habitat, so we expected the first arrivals to settle down and start

 breeding.
 They didn’t – instead, they sprinted right through our study